-Annual returns are filed within 60 days from the Annual General Meeting (AGM) to the Registrar of Companies annually to share the information in the summarised form of the gone year and contain information like Share capital, shareholders, name of Directors, Secretary its members, registered office address, corporate governance disclosure, etc. Annual returns must be filed in Form within 60 days from the date of Annual General Meeting (AGM) and in case AGM is not held then within 60 days from the date it should have been held.
+Annual returns are filed within 60 days from the Annual General Meeting (AGM) to the Registrar of Companies annually to share the information in the summarised form of the gone year and contain information like Share capital, shareholders, name of Directors, Secretary its members, registered office address, corporate governance disclosure, etc. Annual returns must be filed in Form within 60 days from the date of the Annual General Meeting (AGM) and in case AGM is not held then within 60 days from the date it should have been held.

-Preparation of Company Annual Return
+Preparation of Company's Annual Return

 Every company shall prepare an Annual Return in the Prescribed form containing the particulars as they stand on the closing of the financial year.

 - Registered Place of business, main activity, holding, subsidiary, and associated companies if any.

 - Profit and Loss Account, Balance sheet statement.

 - Shares, debentures, debt-equity, secured/unsecured loans, shareholding pattern, Deposits and other securities, turnover, and net worth of the company.